Torches

 Things to know about this page

-The following information is based on my own experiences and research and is for entertainment purposes only.
+The following information is based on my experiences and research and is for entertainment purposes only.
 Your reliance on any of this information is at your own risk!

 Safety